 9596.
 Word processor

-Bessie the cow is working on an essay for her writing class.
-Since her handwriting is quite bad, she decides to type the essay using a word processor.
+Bessie is working on an essay for her writing class.
+Since her handwriting leaves much to be desired, she decides to type the essay using a word processor.

-The essay contains n words, separated by spaces.
-Each word is between 1 and 15 characters long, inclusive, and consists only of uppercase or lowercase letters.
-According to the instructions for the assignment, the essay has to be formatted in a very specific way: each line should contain no more than k characters, not counting spaces.
-Fortunately, Bessie’s word processor can handle this requirement, using the following strategy:
+The essay consists of n words separated by spaces.
+Each word has a length between 1 and 15 characters inclusive and contains only lowercase or uppercase Latin letters.
+According to the assignment instructions, the essay must be formatted in a very specific way: each line must contain at most k characters, excluding spaces.
+Fortunately, Bessie’s word processor can enforce this requirement in the following manner:

-Unfortunately, Bessie's word processor just broke.
-Please help her format her essay properly!
+Unfortunately, Bessie’s word processor has just broken.
+Help her format the essay according to the rules described above.

 Input.
 The first line contains two integers n (1 ≤ n ≤ 100) and k (1 ≤ k ≤ 80).
-The next line contains n words separated by single spaces.
-No word will ever be larger than k characters, the maximum number of characters on a line.
+The second line contains n words.
+No word exceeds k characters, which is the maximum allowed number of non-space characters in a single line.

 Sample input